 |Minimum booking charge||For private groups we require a minimum of 4 people for this trip to run.

 If you are travelling alone or with a smaller group, please check availability with our partner company Much Better Adventures.
-(We run a 5-day version of this expedition with them).
+(We run this expedition for them).